CoolProgrammerAK/LinkZone/README.md

 ## LinkZone
 Linkzone-The only link you will ever need.
 ## Technologies used
-   For Frontend- React/Redux
+   For Frontend- React/Redux.\
-   For Backend - Firebase
+   For Backend -Firebase.\
-   For CSS- MDBReact
+   For CSS- MDBReact.

 ## Getting Started with Create React App